 All these verses, when read in the Greek show plainly and conclusively that pneuma hagion without the article “the” is a “what”.
 It is a sacred wind, the breath of God.
 When the Greek text reads “the spirit the holy” it is emphatically referring to God himself directly; a “who”.

-Why do people have problems understanding holy spirit?
-Two probable reasons:
+Why do people have problems understanding "holy spirit"?

 As God figuratively lives and breathes, this life force and breathing is His holy spirit, pneuma hagion, literally the breath of God.
 Wind and breath are used by God as an analogy so we can understand a spiritual concept in the physical world.